 As you probably know, we use coordinates to describe the position of a point in space uniquely.
 For now, we will limit ourselves to a 2D space.
 It means that we only have two dimensions: height and width (no depth), just as on a piece of paper.

-The Cartesian coordinate system is created by drawing two lines perpendicular to each other.
+The Cartesian coordinate system is created by drawing two perpendicular lines.
 Then, the point where they meet is called the origin of the coordinate system.
-Coordinates of any arbitrary point in space are the distances between this point and the two lines, denoted the x-axis and the y-axis.
+Coordinates of any arbitrary point in space are the distances between this point and the two lines, denoted by the x-axis and the y-axis.

-The polar coordinate system, on the other hand, does not include any perpendicular lines.
+On the other hand, the polar coordinate system does not include any perpendicular lines.
 The origin of the polar system is a point called the pole.
 An arbitrary ray from this point is chosen to be the polar axis.
 To find the polar coordinates of a given point, you first have to draw a line joining it with the pole.
 Then, the point's coordinates are the length of this line

 r and the angle